VaishnaviAnilBhide1/BlackRockUseCaseVaishnavi/README.md

 ## Overview

 The app consists of a simple frontend and corresponding backend that simulates the system for 20 time steps.
 The UI is fully responsive and developed with React JS and React-Bootstrap for styling.
+The table is scrollable and has a sticky header.

 ## Instructions